whatyouhide/redix/README.md

 end
 ```

-and add `:redix` to your list of applications:
+If using Elixir < 1.4 or not using `:extra_applications`, add `:redix` to your
+list of applications:

 ```elixir
 defp application() do